-Purpose of the Role
+Purpose of the role

 The Registered Nurse (RN) role is to meet the needs of people and whanau accessing our services using contemporary nursing care which is safe, appropriate and effective.
 The care is based on comprehensive assessment, ensures continuity, and is person/whānau centred, culturally appropriate and evidence-based.
-Quality improvement and patient safety is an important part of this role.
+Quality improvement and patient safety is an important part of this role, as is excellent communication.